EOS-Nation/auditor.bos/README.md

  Post Condition:

-The quantity owed to the custodian as referred to by the pay record is transferred to the claimer and then the pay record is removed from the pending pay table.
+The quantity owed to the auditor as referred to by the pay record is transferred to the claimer and then the pay record is removed from the pending pay table.

 ---
 ### unstake